 Be completely wiped out from parenting all day and turn to your spouse and show them love and attention.

 Yep, the second list is harder than avoiding certain beverages.
-But difficulty with a purpose equals payoffs so big that only those who give it their all will experience them.
+But difficulty with a purpose equals big payoffs for anyone who gives it their all.

 I’m not always successful in life, but when I am, this is the secret to it.